 In accordance with State Law, a parent/legal guardian/custodian MUST explain the cause of every absence of students under his/her control or charge.
 Every student MUST submit a written excuse, signed by his/her parent/legal guardian/custodian or a doctor's excuse within three (3) days after he/she returns to school following an absence(s).
 All excuses MUST include the student's first, middle and last names, and the reason for the absence.
 This includes check outs!
-Failure to present the signed note or doctor's excuse within the time noted will result in the absence being marked unexcused
+Failure to present the signed excuse within the time noted (3 school days) will result in the absence being marked unexcused It is the parent/guardian's responsibility to turn in a doctor's excuse.
+Please do not rely on your student turning them in a timely manner or expect the doctor's office to do this.